evcole/rhacm-policies-gitops/README.md

 4. Verify ArgoCD is deployed and the application was created successfully
 `oc get pods -n openshift-gitops`
 `oc get applications.argoproj.io rhacm-policies -n openshift-gitops`
 `oc describe applications.argoproj.io rhacm-policies -n openshift-gitops`

+## Policies

+If configured properly, the `rhacm-policies` Argo application will deliver the policies to the hub cluster.
+To add new policies, simply create a new directory under policies/ and add the requisite manifests.
+If using Policy Generator, be sure to add the path entry to the `generators` in `policies/kustomization.yaml`.
+If using generic policies, add to the `resources` in `policies/kustomization.yaml`.